postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 # Adding aspects to many projects

-If you have a repository or a solution composed of several projects, adding aspects from a central place is sometimes useful.
-This article explains several approaches.
+If you manage a repository or a solution composed of several projects, it can be beneficial to add aspects from a central location.
+This article outlines several methods for achieving this.

-Note that the same approaches also work when configuring aspect libraries or adding architecture rules.
+Please note that these approaches are also applicable when configuring aspect libraries or adding architectural rules.

 ## Using transitive project fabrics